SPIE Senior Member nomination criteria

 All nomination materials must be submitted to SPIE by 15 March of the given year, allowing for the submission of nomination support materials until 1 April.

-In the event that a nominee is not chosen as a Senior Member of the Society the first time he or she is nominated, the next two consecutive committees will automatically consider him or her for Senior Member.
-Nominators are encouraged to ask for feedback and update or add to the nomination materials, if appropriate, prior to the next year's deadline.
+In the event that a nominee is not chosen for a Senior Member of the Society the first time he or she is nominated, the nomination will be expired.
+A new nomination may be submitted for the following year.
+When resubmitting, nominators are encouraged to update or add to the nomination materials, if appropriate, prior to the next year's deadline.

 Nominate a Senior Member